Master IW: Work

 The Murder of St. Wenceslas of 1543 is based on the composition of the mural by the Master of the Litoměřice Altarpiece in St. Wenceslas Chapel in St. Vitus Cathedral and the woodcut by Lucas Cranach.
 The painting may have been commissioned while the cathedral was being repaired after the Great Fire of 1541, in connection with the expected visit of Ferdinand I to Prague (1543).
 This is evidenced by the two coats of arms with the Bohemian lion and the imperial eagle above the portal.

 The St. Catherine's Centenary is probably the central part of the dismantled and lost altar.
 It is characterised by a new conception of space with a steep hill in the background, lively gestures of the figures and a composition that enhances the sweeping gesture of the executioner.
 The painting is considered one of the finest works of Master I.W.

 The Altar with the Beheading of St. Barbara from Osek is based on the same composition of the central figures as the previous Beheading of St. Catherine and in the background depicts in four spatial plans other scenes from the legend of Saint Barbara.
 In the lower left corner there are several small depictions with hidden meanings that refer to theological texts.
 On the movable wings are St. Peter on the left and St. Paul on the right.
-The closed wings depict the protectors against plagues and epidemics - St. Rochus with St. Sebastian were a common theme in their time.
+The closed wings depict the protectors against plagues and epidemics – St. Roch with St. Sebastian were a common theme in their time.
 The commissioner (according to the coat of arms on the wing with St. Sebastian) was the governor of Osek, Richard Kozelka of Hřivice, who was elevated to the nobility in 1546.
-The painting attributed to the workshop of Master I.W. around 1550 - The Elevation of the Copper Serpent - also comes from the Osek monastery.
+The painting attributed to the workshop of Master I.W. around 1550 - The Elevation of the Copper Serpent – also comes from the Osek monastery.
 The unusual subject is taken from Cranach's allegorical painting Law and Grace (1529), where it is part of the background scene.